BorisPolonsky/dify-helm/charts/dify/README.md

 Refer to `external<Service>` sections in `values.yaml` for each of the component to be used.

 ## Advanced Topics
-### Migrate from Built-in Redis and PostgreSQL to Separate Releases
+### Migrate Built-in Redis and PostgreSQL instances as Separate Releases
 #### Intro
-It's advised to use Redis, PostgreSQL from external providers over the built-in middlewares for production use regarding:
-- enterprise-level maintainability,
-- managing Redis and PostgreSQL independently of the Dify release,
-- applying different upgrade cycles, and
-- utilizing advanced configurations that are not available in the subcharts.

-To migrate from the built-in Redis and PostgreSQL deployments to separate releases while preserving existing data, refer to the following sections:
+To migrate built-in Redis and PostgreSQL as to separate releases within the same cluster while preserving existing data, refer to the following sections:

 #### Prerequisite
-This guide assumes the replication architecture of built-in Redis and PostgreSQL given the default configurations.
-For non-default setups (e.g., Redis in Sentinel mode), you will need to implement a custom migration solution.
+This guide assumes the replication architecture of built-in Redis and PostgreSQL (the default configuration).
+For setups like Redis in Sentinel mode, user would have to come up with their own solutions.

-First, add the Bitnami Helm repository:
+Add the Bitnami Helm repository:
 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami
 helm repo update